ALADIN-$\alpha$ -- An open-source MATLAB toolbox for distributed non-convex optimization: Implementation Details

 \subsection{Hessian Approximations}

-As $H_i^k$ may have zero eigenvalues or may even be indefinite, special care has to be taken to ensure it's positive definiteness.\footnote{If one would use $\nabla^2\{f_i(x_i^k)+\kappa_i^{k\top} h_i(x_i^k)\}$ regardless, the coordination step \eqref{eq::conqp} would not necessarily produce decent directions destroying the local convergence properties of ALADIN.
-In case of zero eigenvalues, $\nabla^2\{f_i(x_i^k)+\kappa_i^{k\top} h_i(x_i^k)\}$ is singular and the coordination step can not be easily solved by a standard solver for linear systems of equations.} Here we use a heuristic using ideas from Nocedal and Wright~\cite{Nocedal2006}---other heuristics are possible and might accelerate convergence.
-Our heuristics ``flips'' the sign of the negative eigenvalues (if there are any) and puts the zero eigenvalues to a small positive number $\delta$.
-The intuition here is that the stepsize in the direction of negative curvature gets smaller the ``more negative'' the curvature is; we made good numerical experience with that rule.
-However there is no more sophisticated mathematical reasoning behind.
-Mathematically this means we compute an eigendecomposition $H_i^k=V_i \Lambda_i V_i^\top$ locally, where $\Lambda_i$ is a matrix with the eigenvalues of $H_i$ on its main diagonal and $V_i$ is a matrix of the corresponding eigenvectors.
-Our rule for regularization is
+As $B_i^k$ may have zero eigenvalues or may even be indefinite if evaluated via \eqref{eq:HessApprox}, special care has to be taken.\footnote{If one would use \eqref{eq:HessApprox} regardless, the coordination step \eqref{eq::conqp} would not necessarily produce descent directions destroying the local convergence properties of ALADIN.
+In case of zero eigenvalues, $B_i^k$ is singular and the coordination step can not be solved by a standard solver for linear systems of equations.} Here we use a heuristic using ideas from Nocedal and Wright\cite{Nocedal2006}---other heuristics are possible and might accelerate convergence.
+Our heuristic ``flips'' the sign of the negative eigenvalues (if there are any) and puts the zero eigenvalues to a small positive number~$\delta$.
+The intuition here is that the stepsize in the direction of negative curvature becomes smaller the ``more negative'' the curvature is.
+For doing so we compute the eigendecomposition $B_i^k=V_i \Lambda_i V_i^\top$ for each subproblem $i$ locally, where $\Lambda_i$ is a matrix with the eigenvalues of $H_i$ on its main diagonal and $V_i$ is the matrix eigenvectors.
+Hence, the regularization reads

 with $\delta = 10^{-4}$.
-Regularization and the corresponding $\delta$ can be activated and specified by the options \texttt{reg} and \texttt{regParam} corresponding to $\delta$.
+Regularization can be activated by the option \texttt{reg} and $\delta$ can be specified via \texttt{regParam}.